oceanprotocol/pdr-backend/READMEs/barge.md

 ```

 **Then, get Docker running.** To run barge, you need the Docker engine running.
 Here's how:
-- If you're on Linux: you're good, there's nothing extra to do.
+- If you're on Linux: you're good, there's nothing extra to do
-- If you're on MacOS:
-  - via console: `open -a Docker`
-  - or, via app: open Finder app, find Docker, click to open app.
-(You don't need to press "play" or anything else.
-The app being open is enough.)
-  - ⚠️ MacOS may give Docker issues.
-[Here](macos.md) are workarounds.

 Congrats!
 Barge is installed and ready to be run.